AndieWill510/tinydoor/Options/039-pleasure-is-not-a-crime.md

 Not only sexual pleasure.

-The pleasure of the same song again. and again. in a koop.
+The pleasure of the same song again. and again. in a loop.

 The pleasure of pressure.

 The pleasure of a body finally unclenching when the door closes and the room is yours.

-Autistic pleasure is often treated like evidence.
+Our pleasure is often treated like evidence.

 Too intense.